pedrinhopagan/pedrinhopagan/README.md

 - Hi, I’m Pedro
 - 💻 I'm a React Web Developer.
-- 🌱 I’m currently working with the framework NextJS
+- 🌱 currently working with the framework NextJS
-- enhancing my front-end skills while I explore the possibilities of building full-stack applications using NextJS
+- enhancing my front-end skills while I explore the possibilities of building full-stack applications.
-- I build most of the designs and the assets of my applications using Figma for UX/UI and SVG creation
+- I build most of the designs and assets of my applications using Figma for UX/UI and SVG creation
 - and I'm used to optimize images that are going to be on my applications
 -
 - 💼 I'm working as a freelancer selling Landing Pages and Web Applications.